Thursday, December 27, 2012

 Re-install Expression Web 4

-Could not find this command so its here for the zeitgeist!
+Could not find this command so it's here for the zeitgeist!

 "C:\Program Files (x86)\Microsoft Expression\Web 4\XSetup.exe" -r -AppLangId:1033 "-manifest:WebManifest.cab" "